Are you feeling really tired of changing your baby’s sheets every single morning because she always pees through her diaper at night?

 If your baby leaks through pajamas overnight, you can take off the extra mattress and already have a clean layer underneath for the rest of the night.

-If you live in a warm climate and know that your baby won’t be too cold overnight, you can have your baby sleep without pajamas to make overnight diaper changes easier, plus limit extra laundry if your baby soaks through her diaper.
+If you live in a warm climate and know that your baby won’t be too cold overnight, you can have your baby sleep without pajamas to make overnight diaper changes easier and limit extra laundry if your baby soaks through their diaper.

 You can also try to go without bed sheets for a little while and then just wipe off your baby’s mattress during overnight diaper changes and in the mornings as needed.

-If your baby is regularly peeing through everything overnight and doesn’t usually wake up for a diaper change, you can do an extra diaper change when you go to bed.
+If your baby is regularly peeing through everything overnight and doesn’t usually wake up for a diaper change, try an extra diaper change when you go to bed.

 We never did this, because our baby is NOT happy when we wake him up, but this has worked really well for other babies I’ve worked with who stay fairly sleepy during this extra diaper change and then drift right back to bed.